-The economic and global financial markets continued to experience severe declines through most of the first quarter in 2009.
-Major financial indices such as the S&P 500 hit their lowest levels of the year on March 9, 2009, but then recovered to levels comparable with those seen toward the end of 2008.
-Although markets have shown some signs of stabilization, current price levels have directly reduced the market value of our AUM for which we recognize commission and advisory revenues.
-Elevated market volatility, a fragile economic backdrop and weak investor confidence regarding the capital markets has driven retail investors to seek highly-liquid, stable investments, such as fixed annuities and fixed income securities, as well as money market funds and FDIC insured deposits.
-We earn fees across various financial products and those fees have been impacted as a result of reduced asset levels and investment activity as well as lower interest rates.
-In the case of money market and cash sweep products, client assets have increased 28.8% to \$22.82 billion as of March 31, 2009 compared to \$17.72 billion at March 31, 2008, however our asset-based fees have decreased due to changes in short-term interest rates and the Federal Reserve's effective federal funds rate, which is currently set at a target of 0% to 0.25%, the lowest seen in history.
+Although we are encouraged by signs of progress, the global financial outlook remains challenging as we enter the second half of 2009.
+The S&P 500 experienced a modest recovery during the three months ended June 30, 2009 to reach levels comparable with those seen toward the end of 2008.
+Such gains provided retail investors with the first market-driven improvement in their asset and account balances since the second quarter of 2008.
+At the same time, the S&P 500 still ended the quarter 28% below the prior year level, which has a significant influence on the market value of our AUM from which we recognize commission and advisory revenues and asset-based fees.
+Market volatility and weak investor confidence regarding the capital markets drove retail investors to seek stable investments, such as fixed annuities and fixed income securities, as well as money market funds and federally insured deposits.
+Concurrently, the government monetary policy has continued to keep short-term interest rates at historical low levels.
+In the case of money market and cash sweep products, client assets have increased 20.2% to \$20.8 billion as of June 30, 2009 compared to \$17.3 billion at June 30, 2008, however our asset-based fees have decreased due to changes in short-term interest rates and the Federal Reserve's effective federal funds rate, which is currently set at a target of 0% to 0.25%.
+Our financial advisors remain deeply involved with their clients throughout this time, and client transaction activity has been strong.

-In response to the lower levels of revenues that result from these conditions, we have been vigilant in our efforts to reduce costs and control our expenditures.
+In response to the lower levels of revenues that result from these conditions, we remain focused on our efforts to reduce costs and control our expenditures.
 In the fourth quarter of 2008, we initiated a series of cost reduction measures through a strategic business review.
-Those efforts included the December 31, 2008 decision to reduce our workforce by approximately 275 employees, or approximately 10.0%, which have resulted in additional costs during the fourth quarter of 2008, but have reduced operating costs by approximately \$6.83 million during the first quarter of 2009.
+Those efforts included the December 31, 2008 decision to reduce our workforce by approximately 275 employees, or approximately 10.0%, which resulted in additional expenditures during the fourth quarter of 2008, but have reduced compensation and benefits expense by approximately \$13.0 million during the first six months of 2009 in comparison to the same period in the prior year.
+In the third quarter of 2009, we announced a plan to consolidate the operations of the Affiliated Broker-Dealers with those of LPL Financial (See Note 15).

-We are managing the impact to our revenues with a strategic focus on attractive growth opportunities such as recruiting business relationships and through productivity and simplicity initiatives.
-We plan to carry on such efforts into 2009 and beyond, which will help mitigate some of the negative financial risks associated with current market conditions and bolster our growth capabilities.
-We remain focused on retaining our customers and providing their clients with independent and unbiased financial advice.
-This strategy is our key competitive advantage and provides sustainable success for our advisors and our firm.
+We continue to manage the impact of financial market events on our earnings with a strategic focus on attractive growth opportunities such as recruiting business relationships and through productivity and simplicity initiatives, in addition to our expense management activities described earlier.
+We plan to continue these efforts into future periods as they may help mitigate some of the negative financial risks associated with current market conditions and bolster our growth capabilities.
+We remain focused on retaining our customers and enabling them to provide their clients with independent and unbiased financial advice.
+This strategy is our key advantage and we believe it provides sustainable success for our advisors and our firm.